signalogic/SigSRF_SDK/mediaTest_readme.md

 [Packet history logging](#user-content-packetlog) is controlled by the -L command line option:

-> -L only enables packet history logging with a default log filename of name_pkt_log.txt, where "name" is the filename (without extension) of the first command line input<br/>
+> -L enables packet history logging with a default log filename of name_pkt_log.txt, where "name" is the filename (without extension) of the first command line input<br/>
 > -LlogFile enables packet history logging with a filename of logFile_pkt_log.txt<br/>
+> no -L entry disables packet history logging<br/>
-> -L-nopktlog or -L-nopacketlog disables packet history logging (same as no -L entry), but in a more visible way
+> -L-nopktlog or -L-nopacketlog disables packet history logging (same as no -L entry), but in a more visible way<br/>

 #### Real-Time Interval